-Here is a roundup of news and research for the week of 27 May.
+Here is a roundup of news and research for the week of 17 January.

 From funding decisions to scientific fraud, a wide range of societal factors shape autism research.